 While this breed is not known for having obesity problems, any dog can become overweight from a combination of too much food and not enough activity.
 Excess fat around the neck area will have an effect on a dog's tracheal rings, which in turn can cause snoring.
 Carrying around excess pounds can have terrible health effects and even shorten a dog's lifespan.

-At-Home Ways to Help a Poodle Stop Snoring
+At-Home Remedies to Help Stop a Poodle from Snoring

 If you have had your Poodle checked out to rule out any of the above listed possible medical issues, there are some easy steps you can take to help cut down on snoring: